Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 [^5]: <a class="wiki-link" href="/articles/normal-distribution">See here.</a>

-[^7]: Intractable problem: fom a computational complexity stance, intractable problems are problems for which there exist no efficient algorithms to solve them.
+[^6]: Intractable problem: fom a computational complexity stance, intractable problems are problems for which there exist no efficient algorithms to solve them.

-[^9]: An [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) is a type of artificial neural network used to learn efficient codings of unlabeled data.
+[^7]: An [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) is a type of artificial neural network used to learn efficient codings of unlabeled data.
       An autoencoder learns two functions: an encoding function that transforms the input data, and a decoding function that recreates the input data from the encoded representation.
 [Variational autoencoders](https://en.wikipedia.org/wiki/Variational_autoencoder), meanwhile, are probabilistic generative models that require neural networks as only a part of their overall structure.

+[^8]: The negative log-likelihood, indeed pretty much all of the maths in this article, is a subset of [Bayesian Statistics](https://en.wikipedia.org/wiki/Bayesian_statistics), where
+      the log-likelihood can be seen in [this](https://en.wikipedia.org/wiki/Likelihood_function#Log-likelihood) article.

-[^11]: KL-Divergence, [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence), is a type of statistical distance: a measure of how one probability distribution
+[^9]: KL-Divergence, [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence), is a type of statistical distance: a measure of how one probability distribution
        P is different from a second, reference probability distribution Q. A simple interpretation of the KL divergence of P from Q is the expected excess surprise from using Q as a model when the actual distribution is P.